Many of us have at least once wondered why saving money is so important.

 4. Long Term Security

 This one kind of ties into the first reason, peace of mind.
+And for me, it’s actually one of my top reasons to save money.

 Knowing that you can pay off all of your bills regardless of how much you made that week, and still have some small spending money, will give you great financial comfort and security!